FOR THE RECORD

-Avondale Partners’ analyst Kristine Kubacki said an investigation could take a long time and that fines in these cases “vary widely.”
+Avondale Partners’ analyst Kristine Kubacki says an investigation could take a long time and that fines in these cases “vary widely.”

 The letter, published on the trucking blog Commercial Motor, says EPA is investigating Navistar.
-An EPA spokeswoman said the agency does not discuss ongoing enforcement matters.
+An EPA spokeswoman says the agency does not discuss ongoing enforcement matters.